Zimbra-Community/js-zimbra/README.md

 The main difference is, that only JSON-based requests are supported, no XML.
 The whole library is asynchronous and based on callbacks.

+For details, please see the [official API documentation](http://zimbra-community.github.io/js-zimbra/).

 ## Getting Started
 Install the module with: `npm install js-zimbra`